Bobby Jones (basketball, born 1984): Film maker

 In his third year playing basketball in Italy, Jones wrote a post to his blog, Bobby's World, called "The Overseas Basketball Life: Part 1."
 This entry detailed the reality of his experience playing ball and living abroad.
-For "Part 2," he found that he had too much to say.
-Instead of writing the lengthy post, Jones decided to create a movie.
-Tens of thousands of dollars spent, countless hours worked, and two years later, Basketball Jones: The Overseas Journey became the finished product.
-It is a 90-minute documentary about the 2,000 "job openings" filled by ex-pat American ballers overseas every year.
+For "Part 2," he found that he had too much to say - and so he decided to create a movie.
+Tens of thousands of dollars spent, countless hours worked, and two years later, Basketball Jones: The Overseas Journey was finished, a 90-minute documentary about the 2,000 "job openings" filled annually by expatriate American ballers overseas.
 Basketball Jones explores why some players can make it abroad while others cannot, told through the testimonials of nine American basketball players.
-Jones screened Basketball Jones at his alma mater Long Beach Poly in Los Angeles, in Rome, and in Seattle in July 2015.
+Jones has screened Basketball Jones at his alma mater Long Beach Poly in Los Angeles, in Rome, and in Seattle in July 2015.